 Best New Kids' Books of 2024

-We've picked our favourite new books for kids of 2024 so far.
+We've picked our favourite new books for kids of 2024.
 From beautiful picture books for children as young as two years old, to novels for 8-12 year olds to read by themselves, our book recommendations for kids include something for everyone.
-2024 is turning out to be a particularly good year for chapter books for emerging readers; it can be hard to find good books for 5-8 year olds to read for pleasure (as opposed to learning to read), but this year already has a great crop of entertaining easy reads.
+2024 is a particularly good year for chapter books for emerging readers; it can be hard to find good books for 5-8 year olds to read for pleasure (as opposed to learning to read), but this year has a great crop of entertaining easy reads.

 Miss Leoparda